Now that I am actively seeking love with a willingness to be open and vulnerable I would like to share a short story about the year I was twenty-five.

 The tourists will shiver in disbelief as they wait in the cable car line at the end of Powell Street in Union Square.
 There’s a reason the locals walk around in wool winter coats and scarves all through the spring and summer.

-The city is International now, full of people from around the world, a German girl named Listal works behind the counter wearing a white coat, her light brown hair is pulled back from her white face and she is wearing red lipstick.
+The city is International now, full of people from around the world, a German girl named Listal works behind the cosmetic counter wearing a white coat with her light brown hair is pulled back from her white face.
+She is wearing red lipstick.
 The up-lights from the cosmetic case light up her luminous skin.